Dubzyy/netmap/README.md

 - Prometheus server with SNMP Exporter
 - Network devices with SNMP enabled
 - sudo/root access for systemd service installation
+- Nginx or similar reverse proxy (recommended for production with SSL/WebSocket support)

 ## 🔧 Installation